Blue Heelers season 11: Overview

 The programme suffered along with the Seven Networks as a whole, its ratings in a dire state.
 2004 became the year in which the producers took a radical approach to shake up their show.
 The 39-episode 11th season saw the programme start the year closer to the low end of the weekly top 50 - and sometimes out of it altogether.
 However, when storylines heated up towards June/July, the numbers did too, and the programme enjoyed an amicable ratings performance thereon in 2005.

 On 21 April 2004 Blue Heelers aired a special event: a live episode.
 While Paul Bishop did not appear due to film commitments, this theatre-esque event drew large ratings and was the first step made in attempting to draw viewers back to the show.
 The broadcast hit nearly 1.6 million viewers in April, helping Seven to narrowly win the No. 1 spot for the night; but, it failed to resurrect the numbers for the show as Seven had hoped.

-This was followed by a major overhaul of the series.
-The 440th episode, titled "End of Innocence", was broadcast on 6 July 2004 and introduced a new family whose presence in the town aroused suspicion of serious crimes.
-The Baxter family engaged in acts of intimidation against Clancy, Jo, Tom, and Grace.
-The threats soon escalated into reality when the police station was destroyed in an explosion, resulting in the deaths of Clancy and Jo.
-Shortly thereafter, Grace was discovered to have been raped and murdered.
+This was followed by the overhaul of the show.
+Its 440th episode, "End of Innocence", aired on 6 July 2004 and saw a new family in town being suspected of ghastly crimes.
+The Baxter family terrorised Clancy, Jo, Tom and Grace, and shortly thereafter the terror became reality when the station was blown up and Clancy and Jo were killed.
+Soon after, Grace was found raped and murdered.

-Nick Schultz, by then serving in the Homicide division, returned to investigate the case.
-He soon observed that Tom had been significantly affected by the recent events, becoming harsher in demeanor and intent on seeking retribution against the Baxter family.
-The storyline also introduced four new police officers: Detective Senior Constable Amy Fox, noted for her intelligence; Sergeant Mark Jacobs, portrayed as a family man; and two ambitious probationary constables, Kelly O’Rourke and Joss Peroni, depicted as rivals who coincidentally share the same birthday.
+Nick Schultz, now in Homicide, returned to investigate, and soon learned that Tom had changed as a result of these events, and was now much harsher and determined to gain vengeance on the Baxters.
+Four new cops arrived on the scene - the smart Detective Senior Constable Amy Fox, family man Sergeant Mark Jacobs, and ambitious rival trainees, Probationary Constables Kelly O'Rourke and Joss Peroni (whose birthdays just happen to be on the same day).
 In episode 445, "Checkmate", Barry Baxter was sent to jail for the terror attacks, and Nick departed Mount Thomas leaving his colleagues to face their new situation.
 The ratings picked up significantly during this time.

-In the concluding episodes of the season, multiple attempts were made on Tom's life, leading him to suspect Tarni Baxter (portrayed by Melissa Andersen), the daughter of the imprisoned Baxter patriarch.
-Although no evidence was found to substantiate her involvement, the season finale concluded with Tom, overcome by rage, attempting to drown Tarni in a river.
+In the final episodes of the season, a series of attempts on Tom's life saw him suspect Tarni Baxter (Melissa Andersen), the jailed Baxter's daughter.
+Although there was no proof against her, the closing moments of the season finale saw a crazy-with-rage Tom attempting to drown Tarni in a river.

 While some critics and fans were concerned at the new soap opera style that Blue Heelers had embraced, ratings remained high for the rest of the season.
 This season saw the old opening credits replaced with a new version adopting a more modern tone for the start of seasons 11, 12, and 13.